reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 In this `package.json` file, we can see the Express framework added as a dependency: `"express": "^4.17.2"` .

 ## Running a Simple Web Server
 Now that Express is installed, let us create a new file named `index.js` and open the project folder in our favorite code editor.
+We are using [Visual Studio Code](https://code.visualstudio.com) as our source-code editor.

 Let us now add the following lines of code to `index.js`: